PoorUt/Ml-E2E/README.md

 # Ml-E2E

+First We created a clone of our git repository so that we can push or pull changes from out local systems and we can also collaborate with other team members
+To create a git clone follow the following steps
+    from your terminal type git clone and then the github page link

 This repository contains Machine learning End to End projects.
 We will have the following in this project
     1- Data import and data cleaning